syncopika/winsock-server-client/readme.md

 ![client gui screenshot](screenshots/clientgui1.png)
 ![client gui screenshot](screenshots/clientgui2.png)

-Not completely functional atm (i.e. no username input right now) but can connect with the server at least!

 ---
 very first version (no GUI :( )
 ![screenshot of the server and 2 clients](screenshots/screenshot.png)